binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
-I want you to have _awesome builds_.
+I want you to have _awesome builds_ 🟢.
 If you're on a Java or a JVM project (Kotlin, Scala, Clojure, JRuby, _et al_), this article is for you.

 My purpose is to highlight and provide guidance for building modern Java/JVM